This glossary contains definitions of uncommon terms used in this documentation or Power BI in general.

 Binding, Bind

-Binding is the process of connecting a column of data or a measure from your dataset to a visual with a specific role.
-For example, you can bind a column of sales data to a visual’s “Values” role to declare that the visual should display the sales data.
+Binding is the process of connecting a column of data or a measure from your dataset to a visual on a specific field well.
+For example, you can bind a column of sales data to a visual’s “Values” field to declare that the visual should display the sales data.
 A synonym for binding is “connecting” or “linking”.

 Certification